IsaacWoods/poplar/book/kernel/syscalls.md

 |-----------------------|-------|-------|-------|-------|-------|
 | System call number    | `a`   | `b`   | `c`   | `d`   | `e`   |

-The only way in which these registers deviate from the x86_64 Sys-V ABI is that `c` is passed in `r10` instead of `rcx`.
-This is because `rcx` is used by the `syscall` instruction, and so is not free.
+The only way in which these registers deviate from the x86_64 Sys-V ABI is that `c` is passed in `r10` instead of `rcx`, because `rcx` is used by the `syscall` instruction.
 You can then make the system call by executing `syscall`.
 Before the kernel returns to userspace, it will put the result of the system call (if there is one) in `rax`.
 If a system call takes less than five parameters, the unused parameter registers will be preserved across the system call.

 ### Return values
 Often, a system call will need to return a status, plus one or more handles.
 The first handle a system call needs